skrysmanski/blogtext/readme.txt

 Tested up to: 3.1.0
 Stable tag: 0.9

-BlogText is a plugin for WordPress that adds a wiki-like syntax to WordPress.
+BlogText is a plugin for WordPress that adds a simple wiki-like syntax to WordPress and enriches it with a good Wordpress editor integration.

 == Description ==
-BlogText allows the user to write his or her posts and pages in wiki-like syntax.
-It's goal is to provide an easy-to-learn and fast-to-type syntax.
-This syntax is mostly based on Creole but also takes some things from the MediaWiki syntax.
+BlogText is a plugin for WordPress that allows you to use a simple wiki-like syntax to write your posts and pages.
+This syntax is easy-to-learn and fast-to-type.
+The goal behind BlogText is that you don’t need to write HTML anymore to achieve the desired text layout.

 The following list lists some of the markups supported by BlogText.
-For a more complete list, see BlogText's syntax description page at http://blogtext.mayastudios.com/syntax/ (which is written in BlogText syntax and demonstrates BlogText's capabilities).
+For a more complete list, see BlogText's syntax description page at http://blogtext.mayastudios.com/syntax/ (which is written entierly in BlogText syntax and demonstrates BlogText's capabilities).

 Supported markup:
 * Basic text formatting such as bold, italics, underlining, and strike-through